How to Apply

 The following materials are required to complete an application for either the MA or the PhD programs.

 For PhD applicants who wish to be considered for the MA program if they are not admitted to the PhD program, please indicate this in bold type on the top of your personal statement — see Item #1 below — by writing “ALSO CONSIDER FOR MA.”
 MA decisions are made after the PhD admit list and alternate list are finalized.
 Please note that the Philosophy Department’s Graduate Program Admissions Committee will not be able to see your application until you complete it and pay the application fee ($70 for domestic applicants, $90 for international applicants, visit https://gradschool.uoregon.edu/applicationfeewaivers for information on fee waivers).
 Please note that the fee waiver questionnaire appears at the very beginning of the application, and before you pay the fee, you will be able to edit and update your application.
 Once you pay the fee, you will no longer be able to do that; however, you can communicate any important changes by email to our department at email@example.com.
 Please also contact the department if you are experiencing any other difficulties with the application, or have further questions.

 - A brief personal statement explaining your philosophical background and specific philosophical interests.
 Please use this opportunity to give us some sense of how you think philosophically, who you are as a person, and why the University of Oregon is the right department for you.
 This helps the department’s faculty decide whether UO is the most appropriate philosophy department for the applicant’s goals.

 - Three letters of recommendation, completed by teachers (preferably philosophy teachers) familiar with the applicant’s academic background.

-- A writing sample that reflects your highest quality work in philosophy.
-There is no strict policy on length for your writing sample, but no more than 10 to 15 pages is strongly recommended.
+- One writing sample that reflects your highest quality work in philosophy.
+There is no strict policy on length for your writing sample, but no more than 10 to 15 double spaced pages is strongly recommended.

-- Additional Requirements & Information for International Applicants from the Graduate School
+Additional Requirements & Information for International Applicants from the UO Graduate School